-If you have a SaaS enterprise account in Cloud Application Manager, understand how to set up and onboard users with information in this article.
+If you have a SaaS enterprise account in Cloud Application Manager, understand how to set up users with information in this article.

 In this article: